emilekm2142/AllWatch_SSD1306/docs/readme.md

 On the second screen

 ![webhooks]( 5.png )
-by pressing "Ok" (long press "Up"), you will select the current screen as an active one.
-This is indicated by a long horizontal line at the bottom of the screen
+There is a menu.
+To browse applications here press "Ok".
+Your press should be indicated by a long horizontal line at the bottom.

 ![webhooks]( 6.png )

-To go back to the home screen, press "Back" (long press "Down") and "Down".
+To go back to the home screen, press "Back" and "Down".

 While having the menu selected, you can browse through the list of available apps.
 Use "Up" and "Down" buttons.